My Best Squirrelfriend's Dragsmaids Wedding Trip

 "My Best Squirrelfriend's Dragsmaids Wedding Trip" is the seventh episode of the third season of the American television series RuPaul's Drag Race All Stars.
 It originally aired on March 8, 2018.
+The episode's main challenge tasks the contestants with performing in a "raunchy girl comedy blockbuster".
 Garcelle Beauvais and Chris Colfer are guest judges.
+Nancy Pelosi also makes a guest appearance.
+Morgan McMichaels is eliminated from the competition by Shangela, who places in the top and wins a lip-sync contest against Trixie Mattel to "Freaky Money" by RuPaul featuring Big Freedia.